ch-stark/argocdpoliciesblog/blog.md

   `centralized` or `decentralized` approach.
 This means you can consistently rollout the configuration to your fleet of clusters avoiding any issues which might come from `inconsistencies` e.g. regarding RBAC    and which are later difficult to troubleshoot.

    This will be achieved by the following objects.
-Especially by configuring the Placement-Object you can decide on which Clusters the Policies should be effective.
+Especially by configuring the `Placement-Object` you can decide on which `Clusters` the Policies should be applied.

    ```
       apiVersion: policy.open-cluster-management.io/v1